-Variations within influenza strain may explain varying patient responseFebruary 19th, 2013 in Diseases, Conditions, Syndromes /
+Variations within influenza strain may explain varying patient responseFebruary 19, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Just the mention of H1N1 can conjure up images of long lines of people waiting to be vaccinated, news reports of the severity of the pandemic and the count of the number of people who perished from the 2009-10 outbreak.
 However, some positives are coming forward.